 The island has beaches to spare, but while exploring from San Juan to Fajardo we found a handful that are worth a trip back.
-Some are just out of San Juan and others involve hopping on the ferry to Culebra.
-If you’re visiting soon pick out a few of these spots to dive into on your trip.
+Some are just out of San Juan and others involve hopping on the ferry to Culebra island.
+If you’re visiting soon pick out a few of Puerto Rico’s beaches to dive into on your trip.

 Note: You’ll find affiliate links in this post which allow me to continue to improve Traveling Nine to Fiver.
 I hope this article is useful for you.